graemegowans/pxd/process_pxd.md

 process\_pxd\_output
 ================

-These instructions are for taking the ProcXed output and processing to web format.
+These instructions are for taking the monthly ProcXed output and processing to web format.

 prepare files for processing
 ============================